truepbx/My-Website/README.md

 ## Purpose

-Rgis is just a readme file
+This is just a readme file

+The purpose of this file is using Git and GitHub together.